National Breweriana Auction

 THE CATALOGUE

-The 2023 catalogue is here: 2023 Catlogue and the photos here: Catalogue photos 2023.
+The 2024 catalogue is here: Auction Catalogue 2024 and the photos here: Auction Catalogue Photos.
 If anyone wants to see a more detailed photo of any item, please contact Bill.

 We try our best to make the catalogue and the descriptions as accurate as possible.
 However, it is impossible to give full details of some items and these should be verified on the day of the sale.
 In order to give an idea of the condition of the lots, we will indicate those items which are in excellent condition with 'XX', and those in good condition with 'X'.
 Unmarked items are in poor condition and those marked with an O are unseen.
 Some of the lots are being auctioned on behalf of third parties and some of the descriptions are attributable to the sellers.
 As this designation is a very subjective matter, particularly given the age of some of the items, we strongly recommend that the items are viewed on the day of the sale.